-Discover the reverse DNS entries for an IP address, a range of IP addresses or a domain name.
+Discover the reverse DNS (PTR) records for an IP address, a range of IP addresses or a domain.
 IP based reverse DNS lookups will resolve the IP addresses in real time, while the domain name or hostname search uses a cached database (see below for details).

 Remove limits & captcha with membership